Docker Template Stack X11-GUI

 • Dir: ./rust_lib_demo A Simple Rust library to check the creation of a Rust library

 Please note that the ./rust_lib_demo library is just a simple sample, unrelated to the GUI application, to demonstrate a Rust function exposed to Python using PyO3.
-Similar Rust libraries can be generated in the ./GUI-app/src_backend directory via a Visual Studio Code task (see 3.4.1 below).
+Similar Rust libraries can be generated in the ./GUI-app/src_backend directory via a Visual Studio Code task (see section Visual Studio Code Specifics just after this section).

 • Lets test if Python can be found: